 What is Delta 8?

 Since it is a hemp byproduct, those in the industry and consumers assumed it would fall under the federal Farm Bill which legalized hemp.
 It does, importantly, have less than 0.3% THC, which would seem to make it legal also under Texas’s 2019 House Bill 1325.

 A Travis County judge subsequently blocked the State of Texas from classifying Delta-8 as a controlled substance.
 The Texas Department of State Health Services (DSHS) requested that the Texas Supreme Court hear the case and that request was denied.
 A final trial on the matter is set for this month in Hometown Hero vs DSHS.
 So far, the Texas Department of Public Safety, our state’s law enforcement agency, has yet to make one arrest.
-So, for now, Delta-8 is legal in Texas, but be sure to watch court proceedings this month to see how the appellate decision plays out.
+So, for now, Delta-8 is legal in Texas, but the drug crime attorneys at J.D.
+Silva will be sure to watch court proceedings this month to see how the appellate decision plays out.